zoemaj/DCA/README.md

 ```

 **What if you want to average several model(s) from a same folder?**
 This case can happen if for example you have already made 5 models with seed203 and 5 others ones with seed24.
 In this case you can put every models in the same folder called for example "10models" and rename correctly the models going from model_0 to model_9.
-(Don't forget to add a txt file (with nano <name_txt_file>) to indicate which model was made with which seed, parameters a.s.o.).
+(Don't forget to add a txt file (with nano NAME_TXT_FILE) to indicate which model was made with which seed, parameters a.s.o.).
 Then don't worry a function will make an average of your models.
 You just need to use :

    **average_model.py**
    * model_name : The name of the models to average (without the index number _i)